 People are aware of fake news on social media and are confident in their ability to spot it, according to a new survey from The Manifest, a business news and how-to website.

-The 2020 U.S. presidential election is approaching, bringing more attention to the saturation of fake news on social media platforms.
+The 2020 U.S. presidential election is approaching, bringing more attention to the saturation of it on social media platforms.

 The majority of social media users (97%) say they are confident in their ability to spot fake news on social media, but experts question if people will actually be able to identify fraudulent content as emerging technologies improve.